-DC tunes in for Congressional Baseball Game
+Dems win annual baseball game with special meaning

 But Flake said the final score wasn't likely to matter this year.

-"As far as winning and losing, I think that's far from anybody's mind right now," Flake said.
+"As far as winning and losing, I think that's far from anybody's mind right now," he said.